Florida woman’s car totaled in her driveway by Amazon driver

 “They started saying, ‘Oh, we’re going to total it,” Dooley said.
 “That’s just two days after I had just paid the car off.”

-Two days after she paid off her first car, she learned it was a total loss.
-She says Amazon is paying for a rental car and she was told she’d get a check for the value of her car.
-But now, two months after the accident, Dooley says Amazon’s insurance company told her they may try to fix it after all, but they’re not sure.
+Dooley says Amazon is paying for a rental car and she was told she’d get a check for the value of her car.
+But now, two months after the accident, she says Amazon’s insurance company told her they may try to fix it after all, but they’re not sure.

-WFLA Consumer Investigator Shannon Behnken reached out to Amazon and a spokesman acknowledged this doesn’t sound right and promised they’d get to the bottom of this.
+WFLA reached out to Amazon and a spokesman acknowledged this doesn’t sound right and promised they’d get to the bottom of this.

 “We want some answers,” Dooley said.
 “We either want to get our money back or get our settlement amount.
 Whatever it may come down to, I’m fine with either or just make it right, and let’s put this whole thing to bed.”